Career and Professional Development

 - Annual PDA Career Development Symposium: This unique annual symposium hosted in September in conjunction with National Postdoc Appreciation week gathers postdocs and grad students from across the greater Chicago area to connect, network, collaborate and learn about different PhD career paths.
 The goal of this event is to educate postdocs and grad students about careers in academia, industry, communications, business, and beyond.
 We bring in outstanding speakers and panelists to come share their experience to inspire budding postdocs and graduate students into fulfilling careers.

 - Postdoc Power Job Search Team: Weekly facilitated peer-to-peer support group for postdocs who are actively searching for jobs.
-New applicants are accepted at the beginning of each academic semester.

 - Professional Competencies Track: